akshay722/Renewable-Energy-Insights-Hub/DEPLOYMENT.md

 3. Create a CloudFront distribution with PriceClass_100
 4. Configure proper caching (TTL) to minimize requests

+## Database Migration and Mock Data

+The application comes with pre-configured database seeding to ensure your mock data is available in any environment:

+### Automatic Database Seeding

+1. **During Deployment**: The seed script runs automatically after deployment to RDS
+2. **Seed Script Location**: `backend/seed_database.py`
+3. **Seed Data Content**:
+   - Demo users (demo/password, test/password123, admin/admin123)
+   - 30 days of mock energy consumption and generation data
+   - Data for multiple energy sources (solar, wind, grid)

+### Customizing Seed Data

+If you want to modify the mock data:

+1. Edit `backend/seed_database.py` to adjust the data generation logic
+2. For using your own data dump:
+   - Create a SQL dump of your local database:
+     ```
+     mysqldump -u root -pYourPassword renewable_energy_db > your-data-dump.sql
+     ```
+   - In CloudFormation template, replace the script content in `UploadDBScriptCustomResource`
+   - Or manually import your SQL data to RDS after deployment

+### Checking Seed Status

+You can verify if the seeding was successful by:

+1. Checking seed logs: `cat /var/log/app/seed-database.log` on the EC2 instance
+2. Connecting to the RDS database and querying the tables
+3. Using the application and verifying data appears in the UI

 ## Cost Control Measures

 To ensure you stay within the Free Tier limits: